Skip to main content

 Clinical Interests: Optimizing care for the critically ill newborn with a focus on discovering and implementing neuroprotective approaches to care.

 Scholarly focus: Dr. Juul's research mission is to improve the neurodevelopmental outcomes of high‐risk neonates.
 As such, she has focused on developing preclinical models of neonatal brain injury, testing neuroprotective interventions, developing biomarkers of neonatal brain injury, and discerning and maintaining iron sufficiency in the preterm infant.
 Animal models used or developed in her lab include the Vannucci model of hypoxia ischemia, middle carotid artery occlusion as a model of stroke, novel models of neonatal stress in rodents, a ferret model of preterm encephalopathy, and a nonhuman primate model of perinatal asphyxia.
-Dr. Juul has been fortunate to translate her bench research on erythropoietin (Epo) neuroprotection to the bedside and was principal investigator of the NIH funded multicenter phase III Preterm Epo Neuroprotection Trial (PENUT; NCT01378273), and is multi‐principal investigator of a multicenter phase III of High‐Dose Erythropoietin for Asphyxia and Encephalopathy Trial (HEAL; NCT02811263).
+Dr. Juul has been fortunate to translate her bench research on erythropoietin (Epo) neuroprotection to the bedside and was principal investigator of the NIH funded multicenter phase III Preterm Epo Neuroprotection Trial (PENUT; NCT01378273), and multi‐principal investigator of a multicenter phase III of High‐Dose Erythropoietin for Asphyxia and Encephalopathy Trial (HEAL; NCT02811263).
+She is now funded to explore whether by combining darbepoetin and IV iron treatments, we can avoid most blood transfusions while keeping preterm babies iron sufficient during their NICU stay.
 Dr. Juul is also an adjunct faculty for the UW graduate program in neuroscience.

 Research funding: